Excision-Mail/Excision-Mail/README.md

 * Locally configurable
 Allow each configuration to be overriden using user defined local configs, which are untouched over upgrades.

+* Well documented
+AnsiMail tries to follow OpenBSD philosophy of being well documented and explaining all the choices that have been made.
+If it does not have good documentation, then it is still buggy.

 ## Architecture Goals